 Moulin Rouge may not be the most romantic monument in Paris, but it’s no less special than others on this list.
 The famous cabaret is located in Montmartre, so it’s a perfect spot to visit after seeing the Sacre-Coeur.

 The legendary cabaret, dating from the late 1800s, is still in use today.

 Paris Trip Planning Resources

 Paris is one of my favorite spots I’ve ever traveled to.
 Take a look at some of my posts & external resources for planning the perfect trip:

-If you want to knockout as many landmarks in Paris as you can in the shortest amount of time, consider booking a guided bus tour!
+If you want to knockout as many landmarks in Paris as you can in the shortest amount of time, consider booking a guided tour with a bus!

 These are designed so you can hop on and off the bus to see the landmarks you’d like around Paris.
 Plus, at 35 euros, it’s a cost-effective way to get around the city and see so much!
 It may be a very touristy thing to do, but if you’re short on time, it’s the best option to get around Paris quickly and easily.